Sebasvasquezz/Network-Exercises/README.md

     It is a program that uses you to connect to a server that responds to the current time on the server.
 The program updates the time every 5 seconds based on data from the server.
 If a time is not received, it maintains the time it had.
 For the test, the server will be turned off and after a few seconds it will be reactivated.
 The client continues to run and is updated when the server is up and running again.

 *  **Exercise 6.4.1**

     It is an application that can connect to another application of the same type on a remote server using RMI to start a chat.
 The application requests an IP address and a port before connecting to the desired client.
 Likewise, it requests a port before starting so that it publishes the object that receives remote calls on that port.

+Additionally, this repository contains base implementation classes of the topics covered.

 ## Getting Started
 Download the project from